xNero321/B3_Cloud_Azure/README.md

 2nd generation VMs.

 ## Describe the use of labels when creating a VM
+Labels are used to identify a VM and also used as parameters for auto deployment scripts.

 ## How to connect a VM?
+One way is using PuTTy with the public address of the VM via SSH, you must inquire your SSH-public key to the labels in order to connect via SSH.

 ## How to configure a static IP on a VM?
 With Azure PowerShell: